fish-shell/fish-shell/doc_src/cmds/path.rst

 ``path`` performs operations on paths.

 PATH arguments are taken from the command line unless standard input is connected to a pipe or a file, in which case they are read from standard input, one PATH per line.
-It is an error to supply PATH arguments on the command line and on standard input.
+It is an error to supply PATH arguments on both the command line and on standard input.

-Arguments beginning with ``-`` are normally interpreted as switches; ``--`` causes the following arguments not to be treated as switches even if they begin with ``-``.
+Arguments starting with ``-`` are normally interpreted as switches; ``--`` causes the following arguments not to be treated as switches even if they begin with ``-``.
 Switches and required arguments are recognized only on the command line.

 All subcommands accept a ``-q`` or ``--quiet`` switch, which suppresses the usual output but exits with the documented status.
 In this case these commands will quit early, without reading all of the available input.

 All subcommands also accept a ``-z`` or ``--null-in`` switch, which makes them accept arguments from stdin separated with NULL-bytes.
-Since paths on uni can't contain NULL, that makes it possible to handle all possible paths and read input from e.g. ``find -print0``.
+Since Unix paths can't contain NULL, that makes it possible to handle all possible paths and read input from e.g. ``find -print0``.
 If arguments are given on the commandline this has no effect.

 All subcommands also accept a ``-Z`` or ``--null-out`` switch, which makes them print output separated with NULL instead of newlines.
 This is for further processing, e.g. passing to another ``path`` with ``--null-in``, or ``xargs -0``.
 This is not recommended when the output goes to the terminal or a command substitution.